I was deep in the woods and the trees were casting a cold shadow over the ground.

 His name was Graham!

-He pulled out an old rolled up manuscript and sat on one of the stone sides.
+He pulled out an old rolled up manuscript and sat on one of the stone sides of the structure.

 “Sounding a little rusty, you need some more vitamin D. It would add colour to your cheeks,” I replied.
 To which he did not respond, but started reading the paper.